nomis4u/litecoin/README.md

 ## litecoin-statefulset.yaml
 Assumptions
-- There is already a namesapce `litecoin`
+- Namespace litecoin exist
-- Standard stoarge class is available
+- Standard stoarge class is available for dynamic disk provisioing

 ## Jenkinsfile
 Sample Jenkinsfile for deploying the application to kubernetes.